elmtree-askmo/cloudcannon-app/content/learn/health-studies/how-is-years-of-potential-life-lost-ypll-calculated-and-why-is-it-important-in-public-health.md

 url: /learn/health-studies/questions/how-is-years-of-potential-life-lost-ypll-calculated-and-why-is-it-important-in-public-health
 score: -1.0
 related_article1:
-    id: 163232
+    id: 163074
-    title: What are the critical assumptions when calculating cumulative incidence?
+    title: >-
+        What is the significance of years of potential life lost (YPLL) in public health?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-critical-assumptions-when-calculating-cumulative-incidence
+    url: /learn/health-studies/questions/what-is-the-significance-of-years-of-potential-life-lost-ypll-in-public-health
 related_article2:
-    id: 163286
+    id: 163340
-    title: What are the limitations of using crude rates in epidemiological studies?
+    title: >-
+        What is the difference between absolute and relative measures of association?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-limitations-of-using-crude-rates-in-epidemiological-studies
+    url: /learn/health-studies/questions/what-is-the-difference-between-absolute-and-relative-measures-of-association
 related_article3:
-    id: 163326
+    id: 163061
-    title: How is the numerator used in measures of disease frequency determined?
+    title: >-
+        What is the difference between fixed and dynamic populations in epidemiology?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-the-numerator-used-in-measures-of-disease-frequency-determined
+    url: /learn/health-studies/questions/what-is-the-difference-between-fixed-and-dynamic-populations-in-epidemiology
 related_article4:
-    id: 163331
+    id: 163232
-    title: What is a common misunderstanding about rates in epidemiology?
+    title: >-
+        What are the critical assumptions when calculating cumulative incidence?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-a-common-misunderstanding-about-rates-in-epidemiology
+    url: /learn/health-studies/questions/what-are-the-critical-assumptions-when-calculating-cumulative-incidence
 related_article5:
-    id: 163077
+    id: 163342
+    title: >-
-    title: How is the population attributable proportion (PAR%) calculated, and why is it important in public health?
+        What is the risk difference, and how is it calculated using a 2x2 table?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-the-population-attributable-proportion-par-calculated-and-why-is-it-important-in-public-health
+    url: /learn/health-studies/questions/what-is-the-risk-difference-and-how-is-it-calculated-using-a-2x2-table
 ---

 &nbsp;